Francis Barrallier: Life and career

 During the expedition Barrallier wrote letters to Governor King, and subsequently wrote a long journal, in French.
 These documents provide an important record of his encounters with the First Nations people he met or who accompanied him, and reveal that Barrallier had an uncommon understanding of their ownership of country.
 It is likely that his attitudes were influenced in part by his encounters with members of the French Baudin expedition, which visited Sydney in the months before the expedition.

 Barrallier made the first record of the brush-tailed rock-wallaby (Petrogale penicillata), which he encountered while trying to scale Tonalli Peak in the Burragorang Valley.
 He also displayed some knowledge of the science of geology.
 He also reported the traditional “coo-ee” call, though he was not the first to do so, as the call had been reported by Captain John Hunter in 1789, while on the Hawkesbury River.

 In May 1803 Barrallier fell victim of the feuding between Governor King and the New South Wales Corps, and was dismissed as aide-de-camp.
 He submitted his resignation from the army and left for England.
 His resignation was never accepted, probably due to the support of Captain John Macarthur and Sir Joseph Banks.
 He undertook further training in the hope he would return to NSW as surveyor general, but was disappointed in that ambition.

 In 1805 he was appointed a lieutenant in the 90th Regiment and the following year joined the regiment at St Vincent in the West Indies, where he was engaged as engineer in charge of building fortifications.
-In 1809 he earned a silver medal for his role in the capture of the island of Martinique from the French, and was made a captain in the 101st Regiment.
-He was then appointed aide-de-camp to General Sir George Beckwith, commander of the English forces in the West Indies, and in 1810 earned another silver medal for his role in the capture of Guadeloupe.
+In 1809 he earned a silver medal for his role in the invasion of Martinique, and was made a captain in the 101st Regiment.
+He was then appointed aide-de-camp to General Sir George Beckwith, commander of the English forces in the West Indies, and in 1810 earned another silver medal for his role in the invasion of Guadalupe.

 In 1812 Barrallier was instructed to make a survey of Barbados, a task which occupied several years during which he was appointed surveyor general of the island.

-He returned to England in 1816 after the war with France concluded, and spent most of the rest of his life on half-pay, gradually advancing to Brevet Lieutenant Colonel.
-He lived mainly in England, but also in France, having married the English girl Isabel Skyrme in 1819.
+He returned to England in 1816 after the Napoleonic Wars concluded, and spent most of the rest of his life on half-pay, gradually advancing to Brevet Lieutenant Colonel.
+He lived mainly in England, but also in France, having married Isobel Skyrme at Lambeth in 1819.

 In 1827 he published his map of Barbados.
-This has proved to be significant in the campaign for restorative justice for the people of Barbados, a former slave colony, for it lists the names of all the English owners of the plantations of the time.
+This map has been significant as it lists the names of all the English owners of the plantations of the time.

 Francis Barrallier died in London on 11 June 1853, aged nearly eighty.
 Barrallier Island, a tiny islet that he would have visited in Western Port, was named after him.
 Several places in the Blue Mountains also carry his name.